-Hopefully this guide to the standards, classifications, ratings and codes for safety footwear will help you make the right choices that give you the correct level of protection for your feet, whatever job you do.
+Hopefully this guide to the standards, classifications, ratings and codes for safety boots, shoes or other footwear will help you make the right choices that give you the correct level of protection for your feet, whatever job you do.

-Keep reading to learn all about the footwear PPE safety standards and find some tips to make it nice and easy to find the right protective footwear for your requirements.
+Keep reading to learn all about the PPE footwear standards and get some tips to make it nice and easy to find the right protective footwear for your requirements.

 - Page Contents

 - What You Need To Know